iCLOTS/rtd-tutorial/docs/source/index.rst

 Welcome to iCLOTS's sample documentation!
 ===================================

-**Lumache** is an open source software project that makes analysis of cellular microscopy data easy.
+**iCLOTS** is an open source software project that makes analysis of cellular microscopy data easy.
 It specializes in flow-based experiments and applications, particularly in microfluidics.

 Check out the :doc:`getting started` section for further information, including how to :ref:`installation` the software.